 If you want your new FPS game to run with the best possible performance so that the frames per second lead to smoother gameplay, and therefore ultimately to more kills, then the price of Nvidia is not an opposing argument.

 As a reminder, we want to make you better with our information.
 Technology is part of it.
 If you’re looking at it from a professional gamer’s perspective, you want to squeeze the best possible performance out of your system.
 Under this premise, you can’t get around a graphics card from Nvidia.
-If you want to know why Frames per Seconds is one factor that influences your performance, take a look:

 If you have to make compromises because you cannot or do not want to pay the higher price of Nvidia, then there is nothing against a graphics card from AMD in principle.
 But you know our opinion now 😉